Tholeiitic magma series: Petrography

 Like all basalt, the tholeiitic type is dominated by olivine, clinopyroxene and plagioclase, with minor iron-titanium oxides.
 Orthopyroxene or pigeonite may also be present in tholeiitic basalt, and olivine, if present, may be rimmed by either of these calcium-poor pyroxenes.
 Tridymite or quartz may be present in the fine-grained groundmass of tholeiitic basalt, and feldspathoids are absent.
 Tholeiitic rocks may have a fine, glassy groundmass, as may other types of basalt.

 Geologic context

 Tholeiitic rocks are the most common igneous rocks in Earth's crust, produced by submarine volcanism at mid-ocean ridges and make up much of the ocean crust.
-Tholeiitic basaltic magmas are initially generated as partial melts of peridotite (olivine and pyroxene) produced by decompression melting of the Earth's mantle.
+Tholeiitic basaltic magmas are initially generated as partial melts of lherzolite (olivine, enstatite and diopside) produced by decompression melting of the Earth's mantle.
 Tholeiitic basalt constituting the oceanic crust is termed MORB: mid-ocean-ridge basalt.
 Throughout the process of igneous differentiation, the oceanic crust acts to reduce the magma, producing the tholeiitic trend.
 In contrast, alkali basalts are not typical of ocean ridges, but are erupted on some oceanic islands and on continents, as also is tholeiitic basalt.
 Because the Moon is extremely reduced, all of its basalts are tholeiitic.

 Type locality

-Tholeiite is named for its type locality near the municipality of Tholey, Saarland, Germany.
+Tholeiite is named for its type locality near the municipality of Tholey in Saarland, Germany.